PubInv/PubInv/ideas/Immature Ideas.md

 Note: A firm, http://www.vernier.com/engineering/arduino/, Vernier, appears to have standardized their own line of sensors for the Arduino.
 In that sense they may have done a lot of what we want here.
 It is unclear how extensible it is.
 People have built a "Vernier Shield", because most of the Vernier sensors appear to use their own physical public standard.

+Note: A Dallas firm has created the "1-Wire" approach to building sensors --- basically they implement a simple digital protocol for the communication between the sensor and the system (possibly an Arduino.)  http://playground.arduino.cc/Learning/OneWire  This seems like a very nice idea but requires extra electronics on the sensor side.
+This is not quite the "pick your sensor and software wrapper to make it look digital" that this idea was going for.

 ## Idea: Make an accurate physical simulation of a biochar retort

 Build a D3-based usable simulation of a biochar retort, using a true physical model that was fairly